Using Optuma with Cloud Drives

 3. Click on the Settings menu and select File Location Settings.

-4. Click on the three dots under Optuma Documents and navigate to the Optuma folder created in Step 2.
+4. Click on the three dots under Optuma Documents and navigate to the Optuma folder created in Step 1.
 Once the folder has been selected you will be prompted to copy your existing files to the new location.
 Click yes to copy everything (the files will still exist in the default location, but will no longer be updated).
+This is the only location that needs to be changed to share your work.

 File Location Definitions